Teaching Experience

 Technical Studies

-Students are given scales, arpeggios, technical exercises such as Czerny, Hanon, Fingerpower by Schaum to learn and practice.
+Each student has a notebook with dividers for music history, repertoire, theory, music terms, etc. They are given a skill sheet in which we keep track of each skill they are currently working on such as arpeggios, inversions, major and minor scales, cadences, etc. Sometimes we will include books such as Czerny, Hanon, Fingerpower by Schaum to learn and practice.
 The student will do some improvisation, learn how to supply their own harmonies to a melody line, work on sight reading, ear training and music theory.

 I enjoy teaching my students so very much.
 It is such a joy to get to know them as individuals and watch their progress as the years go by.
 I gain lifelong friends as they grow.
 It makes me very happy to see them obtain a skill that will give them a lifetime of music to enjoy.